-- 15.1 On appointment to the employer, permanent employees shall be entitled to ten (10) working days leave for sick or domestic purposes during the first twelve months of employment, and up to an additional ten (10) working days for each subsequent twelve-month period.
-The entitlement shall be pro-rated for part-time employees, providing that they shall be entitled to no fewer number of days' sick leave as provided for in the Holidays Act.
+- On appointment to the employer, in accordance with the Holidays Act (as amended), permanent employees shall be entitled to ten (10) working days leave for sick or domestic purposes during the first twelve months of employment, and up to an additional ten (10) working days for each subsequent twelve-month period.
 The employee shall be paid as prescribed in the Holidays Act 2003.
 A medical certificate may be required to support the employee's claim.
-Fixed term and casual employees will be granted sick leave in line with the Holidays Act 2003. - 15.2 In the event an employee has no entitlement left, they may be granted an additional 10 days per annum.
-In considering the grant of leave under this clause the employer shall recognise that discretionary sick and domestic leave is to ensure the provisions of reasonable support to staff having to be absent from work where their entitlement is exhausted.
+Fixed term and casual employees will be granted sick leave in line with the Holidays Act 2003.

+- 15.2 In the event an employee has no entitlement left, they may be granted an additional 10 days per annum.
+In considering the granting of leave under this clause the employer shall recognise that discretionary sick and domestic leave is to ensure the provisions of reasonable support to staff having to be absent from work where their entitlement is exhausted.
 Requests should be considered at the closest possible level of delegation to the employee and in the quickest time possible, taking into account the following:

-- · The employees length of service
+- The employee's length of service

-- · The employees attendance record
+- The employee's attendance record

 - The consequence of not providing the leave

 - Any unusual circumstances

-Leave granted under this provision may be debited as an advance on the next years' entitlement up to a maximum of 5 days.
+Leave granted under this provision may be debited as an advance on the next year's entitlement up to a maximum of 5 days.